• First Steps

 In order to use the integrated Bluetooth adapter of the Raspberry Pi 4, a few tools must be installed.
 So open the console again and enter the following:

-sudo apt-get install pi-bluetooth sudo apt-get install bluetooth bluez blueman
+sudo apt-get install bluetooth bluez blueman

 The second line installs packages to control the Bluetooth module via the graphical interface.
-At the top left should also be a Bluetooth symbol visible after a reboot (sudo reboot
+At the top left should also be a Bluetooth symbol visible after a reboot (sudo reboot).

 Now you can connect the Pi with other devices (such as Bluetooth mouse, smartphones, etc.) and transfer files if necessary.